evitral/evitral.github.io/_pages/about.md

 My **research interests** lie in mechanics of materials and soft matter, including:

-* Continuum mechanics: nonlinear elasticity and fluids
+* Continuum mechanics: nonlinear elasticity, soft materials and fluids
 * Interplay between mechanics, geometry, and pattern formation
-* Crumpling and wrinkling in soft materials
+* Crumpling and wrinkling in elastic sheets
 * Motion and interaction of topological defects
 * Phase-field modeling, including flows and non-classical stresses